azran-09/catalystFinalProject/README.md

 This project was made with React + Vite

-To get environment variables to host locally, contact i.singh@yale.edu
+To get Groq API key, contact i.singh@yale.edu